julienrf/scala-lessons/course/slides/course.md

 empty[Int] add 2 add 1
 ```

-Because lists are constructed by “pushing” elements in front, the result of this expression will be a list whose **first** element is `1`
+Because lists are constructed by “pushing” elements in front, the result of this expression is a list whose **first** element is `1`

 However, in the above expression this element appears in **last** position, which is not intuitive